xebia/terraform-azurerm-extension-gh-repo/README.md

 ## OIDC Configuration

-This module creates two types of federated identity credentials:
+This module creates a federated identity credential tied to the GitHub environment:

-1. **Main Branch**: For deployments from the main branch
-   - Subject: `repo:org/repo:ref:refs/heads/main`

-2. **Environments**: For environment-specific deployments (when `environments` are specified)
+- **Environment**: For environment-specific deployments
-   - Subject: `repo:org/repo:environment:environment-name` (one credential per environment)
+  - Subject: `repo:org/repo:environment:environment-name`

 ## GitHub Actions Usage

-After the module creates your repository, you can use the following in your GitHub Actions workflows:
+After the module creates your repository and environment, you can use the following in your GitHub Actions workflows:

 ```yaml
 name: Deploy to Azure